aspnet/vsweb-docs/src/pages/Languages/css.md

 ![CSS file picker](_assets/css-file-picker.gif)

 ## Hierarchical indentation
 Keep your CSS file nice and organized using hierarchical indentation.
-The indentation of the CSS rulesets are based on the cascading order of the selectors. to format the document just press `Ctrl+K+D`.
+The indentation of the CSS rulesets is based on the cascading order of the selectors.
+To format the document just press `Ctrl+K+D`.

 ![CSS hierarchical indentation](_assets/css-hierarchical-indentation.png)